MicrosoftDocs/azure-docs/articles/storage/files/nfs-root-squash.md

 You can choose from three root squash settings:

 - **No root squash:** Turn off root squashing.
-This option is mainly useful for diskless clients or workloads as specified by documentation.
+This option is mainly useful for diskless clients or workloads as specified by workload documentation.
 This is the default setting when creating a new NFS Azure file share.
 - **All squash:** Map all UIDs and GIDs to the anonymous user.
-Useful for shares that require read only access by all clients.
+Useful for shares that require read-only access by all clients.
 - **Root squash:** Map requests from UID/GID 0 (root) to the anonymous UID/GID.
 This doesn't apply to any other UIDs or GIDs that might be equally sensitive, such as user bin or group staff.

 The following table highlights the UID behavior observed from the server when specific root squash options are configured.